AnalogJ/novel-concepts/README.md

 - [Packer](https://github.com/hashicorp/packer) - Packer is a tool for creating identical machine images for multiple platforms from a single source configuration.
 - [Bazel](https://github.com/bazelbuild/bazel) - Bazel is a build tool that builds code quickly and reliably.
 It is used to build the majority of Google's software
 - [BotKit](https://github.com/howdyai/botkit) - Botkit is designed to ease the process of designing and running useful, creative bots that live inside messaging platforms.
+- [Quine Relay](https://github.com/mame/quine-relay) - A quine is a non-empty computer program which takes no input and produces a copy of its own source code as its only output.
+- [rclone](https://github.com/ncw/rclone) - "rsync for cloud storage" - Google Drive, Amazon Drive, S3, Dropbox, Backblaze B2, One Drive, Swift, Hubic, Cloudfiles, Google Cloud Storage, Yandex Files
+- [lovefield](https://github.com/google/lovefield) - Client-side relational database for web apps.